Eloping In The San Juan Mountains | Planning & Travel Guide (Updated 2026)

 Ridgway

-Known as the “Gateway to the San Juans,” this tiny town with big views is one of the best-hidden gem mountain towns in Southwestern Colorado.
-Home to one of Colorado’s most beautiful 14ers, Mt.
-Sneffels, and a great starting point for those couples wishing to travel the entire 25-mile Million Dollar Highway, Ridgway is the perfect elopement location for a quiet, laid-back celebration.
-While there are many incredible ceremony locations in Ridgway, some of our favorites include Last Dollar Road, Top of the Pines, and the epic Blue Lakes Trail (Which will be closed off this summer 2025).
+Known as the “Gateway to the San Juans,” this is a tiny town with big views.
+It’s home to one of Colorado’s most beautiful 14ers, Mt.
+Sneffels, and a great starting point for couples wishing to travel the entire 25-mile Million Dollar Highway.
+Ridgway is the perfect elopement location for a quiet, laid-back celebration.
+While there are many incredible ceremony locations in Ridgway, some of our favorites include Last Dollar Road, Top of the Pines, and the epic Blue Lakes Trail (Which may require permits to access in 2026).
 Apart from hiking, there are many unique activities to do in Ridgway!
 You can visit Orvis Hot Springs, explore Ridgway State Park, and wander around Ridgway’s Creative District.

 Ouray

-Ouray is a hub for incredible hikes and 4×4 trails!
-Surrounded by steep, rugged mountain sides, the small town sits at 7,800 feet in a beautiful valley.
+Ouray is a hub for incredible hikes and all our favorite 4×4 trails.
+It’s surrounded by steep, rugged mountain sides, the small town sits at 7,800 feet in a beautiful valley.
 Ouray is often called the “Switzerland of America”, thanks to the beautiful scenery.
 Somehow, Ouray has managed to maintain an old Wild West charm while also becoming a modern, elevated getaway location in the mountains.
-Full of activities and ceremony locations, you and your partner won’t run out of things to do and see in Ouray!
-Our favorite ceremony locations include Yankee Boy Basin/Twin Falls, Box Cañon Falls, and Million Dollar Highway.
-Couples can enjoy activities like visiting wildflower meadows in Summer, climbing the Ouray Via Ferrata, shopping and dining on Mainstreet, going for a drive along Million Dollar Highway, soaking in the town’s hot springs, hiking, and exploring 4×4 trails in a Jeep!
+It’s full of ceremony locations and just the best views.
+Our favorite ceremony locations are places like Yankee Boy Basin/Twin Falls, Box Cañon Falls, and Million Dollar Highway.
+You can enjoy activities like visiting wildflower meadows in Summer, climbing the Ouray Via Ferrata, shopping and dining on Mainstreet, going for a drive along Million Dollar Highway, soaking in the town’s hot springs, hiking, and exploring 4×4 trails in a Jeep!

 Learn more about eloping in Ouray